StePoli-00/Getting-started-with-Android/README.md

 # First-Steps-on-Android-
-simple lessons to introduce people on developing android's app
+simple lessons to introduce you on developing android's app